Farama-Foundation/ViZDoom/docs/environments/default.md

 with a dead end.
 Each room has a different color.
 There is a green vest in one of the rooms (the same room every time).
 The player is spawned in a randomly chosen room facing a random direction.
-The episode ends when the vest is reached or on timeout/
+The episode ends when the vest is reached or on timeout.

 | Doom assets | Freedoom assets |
 | --- | --- |